Presentation Skills: On Stage Presence

-During this Course, participants learn how the principles of effective, relaxed conversation can be applied when delivering presentations, a speech, updates and briefings.
+During this session, participants learn how the principles of effective, relaxed conversation can be applied when delivering presentations, a speech, updates and briefings.

-This is an essential coaching tool used extensively during this Course to ensure participants master the skills quickly and to maximum advantage.
+This is an essential coaching tool used extensively during this session to ensure participants master the skills quickly and to maximum advantage.

 Each participant is asked to bring a short presentation comprising brief notes and not to exceed five minutes – there’s no need to perfect deliver.